qingkaikong/blog/2017_15_using_virtualenv/README.md

 ## Managing Python 2 and 3 on MAC

 Sometimes, we want to have both Python 2 and 3 on our machine.
 Since I am using conda as the package manager, I also use it to manage different environments.
-On default, I am using Python 2.7, and I usually create and acivate Python 3 environment [this way](https://conda.io/docs/py2or3.html):
+On default, I am using Python 2.7, and I usually create and activate Python 3 environment [this way](https://conda.io/docs/py2or3.html):

 ```bash
 # create an environment that have Python 3 installed